gulpjs/gulp/docs/CLI.md

 - `-v` or `--version` will display the global and local gulp versions
 - `--require <module path>` will require a module before running the gulpfile.
 This is useful for transpilers but also has other applications.
 You can use multiple `--require` flags
-- `--gulpfile <gulpfile path>` manually set path of gulpfile.
+- `--gulpfile <gulpfile path>` will manually set path of gulpfile.
 Useful if you have multiple gulpfiles.
-This will set the CWD to the gulpfile directory as well.
+This will set the CWD to the gulpfile directory as well
-- `--cwd <dir path>` manually set the CWD.
-The search for the gulpfile, as well as the relativity of all requires will be from here.
+- `--cwd <dir path>` will manually set the CWD.
+The search for the gulpfile, as well as the relativity of all requires will be from here
 - `-T` or `--tasks` will display the task dependency tree for the loaded gulpfile
 - `--tasks-simple` will display a plaintext list of tasks for the loaded gulpfile
 - `--color` will force gulp and gulp plugins to display colors even when no color support is detected